 State and federal overtime rules do not cover certain categories of employment.
 Salaried workers can be required to work long hours without any extra pay.
-Independent contractors can be paid straight time wages instead of premium wages.
-Many California employers have taken advantage of employee classification to avoid paying benefits and higher wages when they legally should.
-For example, some independent contractors technically meet the qualification of a full-time employee.
-Under California law, they should have the same rights and compensation as a full-time employee.
-However, employers may not classify them correctly so they can keep them on a contract basis instead of paying them full-time employee wages and benefits.
+Independent contractors can be paid straight-time wages instead of premium wages.
+Many California employers have taken advantage of the misunderstandings regarding employee classification to avoid paying benefits and higher wages when they legally should.

 Some employers have also used employee misclassification to indirectly deny their workers overtime.
 Typically, overtime is paid at 1.5 times the normal hourly pay rate, so someone who typically earns $20 per hour would earn $30 per hour when they work overtime.
 Many such workers are knowingly misclassified by employers to avoid paying overtime.
 The California labor commissioner has spotlighted this rampant practice.
 If you were wrongly classified as exempt, you could be entitled to months or years worth of unpaid overtime compensation.